MicrosoftDocs/fabric-docs/docs/data-factory/image-to-pipeline-with-ai.md

 > [!WARNING]
 > API keys are sensitive information and production keys should always only be stored securely in Azure Key Vault or other secure stores.
 This sample uses an OpenAI key for demonstration purposes only.
 For production code, consider using Microsoft Entra ID instead of key authentication for a more secure environment that doesn't rely on key sharing or risk a security breach if a key is compromised.

-## Step 1: Upload your image(s) to a Lakehouse
+## Step 1: Upload your image to a Lakehouse

-Before you can analyze the images, you need to upload them to your Lakehouse.
-Log in to your Microsof Fabric account and navigate to your workspace.
+Before you can analyze the image, you need to upload it to your Lakehouse.
+Sign in to your Microsoft Fabric account and navigate to your workspace.
 Select **+ New** and create a new Lakehouse.

 :::image type="content" source="media/image-to-pipeline-with-ai/create-new-lakehouse.png" alt-text="Screenshot showing where to create a new Lakehouse.":::

-Once your Lakehouse is setup, create a new folder under **files**, called **images**, and upload the image(s) there.
+Once your Lakehouse is set up, create a new folder under **files**, called **images**, and upload the image there.

 :::image type="content" source="media/image-to-pipeline-with-ai/image-to-convert.png" alt-text="Screenshot showing a drawn image to be converted to a pipeline.":::

 ## Step 2: Create the notebook in your workspace

-Now we just need to create a notebook to execute some simple Python code that will create summarize and create the pipeline in the workspace!
+Now we just need to create a notebook to execute some Python code that summarizes and creates the pipeline in the workspace.

 Create a new Notebook in your workspace: